ROSEMARY RICHINGS: THE NEURODIVERSITY LIVED EXPERIENCE WRITER & EDITOR FOR HIRE

 • Webinars and presentations

 *All events must have an appointed moderator who will gently and periodically remind me how much time I have left, moderate all questions and feedback, introduce me to attendees, shift from one slide to the next one when prompted to do so, and kick out anyone being verbally abusive or interrupting the event.
-I don't however, mean interruptions because of ADHD, autistic, and Tourette's traits.
+I don't, however, mean interruptions because of ADHD, autism, and Tourette's traits.
 I often begin my speaking engagements with a disclaimer that any behaviour related to neurodivergence will not be judged or discouraged and specify what I mean by that.
 Keep in mind that the moderator cannot be me, especially because multitasking interrupts my focus and thought process.

 *Please note for in-person events an honorarium and travel expenses covered by your organisation is expected.
 This is not an "either or" situation.
 If you don't want to cover my travel expenses but can pay an honorarium, plan a virtual event instead.